After Months of Questions, Key Operation Warp Speed Adviser's Contract Emerges

 In response to a question about the discrepancy in pay, the HHS spokesperson said in a written statement:

-"Although the agreement lists a lump sum of $1,000, Dr. Slaoui never intends to submit an invoice to [Advanced Decision Vector, the outside firm administering his contract] for this lump sum.
+"Although the agreement lists a lump sum of $1,000, Dr. Slaoui never intends to submit an invoice to [Advanced Decision Vectors, the outside firm administering his contract] for this lump sum.
 In the event that government contracting laws require ADV to deliver payment, Dr. Slaoui will donate the money to NIH for research, in accord with his previous statements of working for $1.00 salary.
 At this time, Dr. Slaoui has not received any payment in regards to this lump sum."

 Despite the protections laid out in the contract and Slaoui's actions to minimize potential conflicts, Democratic lawmakers have criticized them as inadequate.